srikar8968/gnote-rest-api/README.md

 # gnote-rest-api
-**gnote-rest-api** is a free open source notes public api which provides and handles all note related operations (ADD, UPDATE, ARCHIVE, PIN/BOOKMARK, NOTE THEME, DELETE, BIN,...).
+**gnote-rest-api** is a free open source notes public api which provides and handles all note related operations (add, update, archive, pin/bookmark, note theme, delete, bin,...).
 It is built with NodeJs(Express) & MongoDB where you can integrate with any platforms and its great for SPA websites

 ## Getting Started